Skip to main content

 Direct SQL approach

 In some cases, you may need to use direct SQL for performance reasons or when the API is unavailable.
-Be aware that direct deletion bypasses application-level cascade logic:
+Be aware that direct deletion bypasses application-level cascade logic and may leave orphaned logs and artifacts:

 # Direct SQL only deletes what's defined by database foreign keys